 - Example: if a drug reduces the risk of a bad outcome from 50% to 40%, the ARR = 0.5 - 0.4 = 0.1.
 Therefore, the NNT = 1/ARR = 10.

 - The ideal number needed to treat would be 1 - ie all patients treated will benefit.

 It has been argued that the number needed to treat and number needed to harm are not the best way to report and assess the results of randomised clinical trials and that the ARR is preferable .

 - NNTs can be used either for summarising the results of a therapeutic trial or for medical decision-making about an individual.

 - The number needed to treat provides a more clinically useful measure of the relative benefit of an active treatment over a control than the use of the relative risk, the relative risk reduction (RRR) or the odds ratio (the ratio of the odds of an event occurring in one group to the odds of it occurring in another group).

 - NNT allows a simple explanation of the likelihood of benefit, which may be used in helping patients reach a decision about whether to start a medication.
 It is used to inform patient decision aids, such as the National Institute for Health and Care Excellence (NICE) decision aid "Taking a statin to reduce the risk of coronary heart disease" .

 - Although NNTs are easy to interpret, they cannot be used for performing a meta-analysis.
 Pooled NNTs derived from meta-analyses can be seriously misleading because the baseline risk often varies appreciably between the trials.

-Further reading & references
+Further reading and references

-Hutton JL; Number needed to treat and number needed to harm are not the best way to report Br J Haematol.
-2009 Jun;146(1):27-30.
+Hutton JL; Number needed to treat and number needed to harm are not the best way to report and assess the results of randomised clinical trials.
+Br J Haematol.
+2009 Jun146(1):27-30.
 Epub 2009 Apr 27.